MiczFlor/RPi-Jukebox-RFID/README.md

 * Register new RFID cards easily without having to connect to the RPi.
 * Play single or multiple files, even mix them with web streams.
 * Volume control is also done with RFID cards or key fobs.
+* Bonus: control the jukebox from your phone or computer via a web app.
+Type in the static IP in the browser.

 ## Installation